-The Program Year 2023 Plan is Due: May 5, 2023
+The Program Year 2024 - 2028 Plan is Due: May 1, 2024

-Each attachment must be submitted and labeled separately in either Word or PDF format.
-Attachments that are not submitted separately will not be accepted.
+Each attachment must be clearly labeled in either Word or PDF format.
 Forms requiring original signatures may use DocuSign® (or similar) and may be uploaded in WISE.

 If original signatures are obtained, forms may be mailed (and must be uploaded in WISE) to the Local Area WDB's assigned Planner at: